 What new feature is Aurora bringing to supercomputing

 Aurora will use a variety of technology including Intel future generation Xeon Scalable processors and optane memory.
-Unlike the current most powerful supercomputer in the world “SUMMIT”, Aurora is coming as a game changer with an Artificial Intelligence (A.I.) capabilities to be able to analyze data and learn from it.
+Unlike the current most powerful supercomputer in the world “SUMMIT”.
+Aurora is coming as a game changer with an Artificial Intelligence (A.I.) capabilities.
+This will enable it to analyze data and learn from it.

 Purpose of Aurora

-Hopefully, Aurora will not be used for nuclear weapons simulation.
-This is because it’s currently being built and will be housed in Argonne National Laboratory which is not a military base.
-Nevertheless, Aurora will be built for next-generation artificial intelligence and will accelerate scientific discovery which will address real-world problems, such as:
+First of all, the Aurora project is hoped to be used for scientific purposes and not for nuclear weapons simulation.
+This is plausible as the project is currently built and will be housed in Argonne National Laboratory.
+Which is not a military base and no plans are being made for now to turn it otherwise.
+Nevertheless, Aurora will be built for next-generation artificial intelligence and will accelerate scientific discovery.
+Furthermore, it will also address real-world problems, such as: